dawnbirth/easy-add-thumbnail/readme.txt

 Contributors: samuelaguilera
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=8ER3Y2THBMFV6
-Tags: thumbnail, thumbnails, featured image, automatic thumbail, automatic feature image Requires at least: 2.9
+Tags: thumbnail, thumbnails, featured image, automatic thumbail, automatic feature image Requires at least: 3.7
-Tested up to: 3.5.1
+Tested up to: 3.8
-Stable tag: 1.0.2
+Stable tag: 1.1
 License: GPL2

-Automatically sets the featured image (previously post thumbnail) to the first uploaded image to the post.
+Automatically sets the featured image (previously named post thumbnail) to the first uploaded image into the post.
 So easy like that...

 == Description ==

-Checks if you defined the featured image (previously post thumbnail), and if not it automatically sets the featured image to the first uploaded image for that post.
+Checks if you defined the featured image (previously named post thumbnail), and if not it sets the featured image to the first uploaded image into that post.
 So easy like that...

 It does his job in two cases: